Root Canal Treatment

 Does it hurt to get a root canal?

 No. Thanks to modern technology and local anesthetics, our patients rarely feel a thing during a root canal procedure.
-If you experience any discomfort or sensitivity in the days following treatment, simply manage the pain with over-the-counter medications, like Ibuprofen.
+If you experience any discomfort or sensitivity in the days following treatment, you can manage the pain with over-the-counter medications like Ibuprofen.
+Once you heal from your root canal, you will not feel pain from your infection.